sumanthraj01/Java-debugging/README.md

         return a / b;
     }
 }

-Error:
-1. Array index out of bounds
+# Error: 1.Array index out of bounds 2.Arithmetic Exception
-2. Arithmetic Exception

-Explanation:
-The first error message in this code is Array index out of bounds, as we can see.while we run the program, the try and catch block is utilized to handle the exception and array index out of bounds is printed because the code attempts to access the 10th element of the numbers array while it is outside its bounds.
+# Explanation: The first error message in this code is Array index out of bounds, as we can see.while we run the program, the try and catch block is utilized to handle the exception and array index out of bounds is printed because the code attempts to access the 10th element of the numbers array while it is outside its bounds.
 The second error message in this code is an ArithmeticException, its not effective to divide by zero in Java so a try-catch block can be added to the main method and since zero is not allowed we can add a condition to the divide method that if b==0 before performing division and we can throw an ArithmeticException printing divison by zero is not allowed.
 Code without error:
 public class ExceptionHandling {
     public static void main(String[] args) {
         int[] numbers = {1, 2, 3, 4, 5};